-Policies Concerning the Law Enforcement Authority of Campus Security Personnel
+Policies Concerning the Authority of Campus Safety Personnel

-The Campus Safety Department ("department") is responsible for campus safety at the Parkville, Missouri campus.
-The department provides the security, crime prevention, and premise access functions on the University's main campus 24 hours a day, seven days a week.
-The department's jurisdiction covers all of the University's property and the neighborhoods surrounding the main campus, including several acres of wooded area.
-They have the authority to asks persons for identification and determine whether individuals have lawful business on the institution's property.
-They also have the authority to issue parking citations.
+The Campus Safety Department (the department) is responsible for safety and security at the main Parkville, Missouri campus.
+The department provides security, crime prevention, and premise access control functions on the University's main campus 24 hours a day, seven days a week.
+The department's jurisdiction covers all of the University's property including some acreage of wooded land adjacent to the campus.
+The department has the authority to ask persons for identification and determine whether individuals have lawful business on the institution's property.
+The department also has the authority to issue parking citations.
 Criminal arrests are made by the local police department because Campus Safety Officers do not themselves have arrest authority as they are not commissioned law enforcement officers.
 The Campus Safety Officers will, however, assist law enforcement as needed.

-The University has agreements persons and companies to provide security at other campus centers not on military installations.
-Please contact your Campus Center Director (information available in the Undergraduate Catalog pp. 48-50) for more information.
-Campus Centers on military installations are secured by the application branch of the military responsible for the base.
+The property management companies of the facilities in which the other campus centers are located (not on military bases) either have agreements with persons and companies to provide security at the campus centers or are reliant on the local police departments for crime prevention, the reporting of crimes and the handling of emergencies.
+Please contact your Campus Center Director for more information.
+Campus centers on military installations are secured by the application branch of the military responsible for the base.
+While the University does not have any written agreements with local law enforcement agencies, it does maintain a close working relationship with local law enforcement.

-The department's jurisdiction covers all of the institution's property and the neighborhoods surrounding the main campus.
-This includes several acres of wooded areas.

-While the University does not have any written agreements with local law enforcement agencies, it does maintain a close working relationship with local law enforcement and military base security.